fbastos231/CIS579-HW2/README.md

 2. Create a LOCAL Python AI Chatbot in Minutes using Ollama Reference Video: https://www.youtube.com/watch?v=d0o89z134CQLinks to an external site.

+please see zip file attached with code for local chatbox.
+It can also be found at: https://github.com/fbastos231/CIS579-HW2

 - What is the primary purpose or goal of your chatbot?
 Is it informational, conversational, or transactional?

+    I followed every step in the reference video so this chat bot would be conversational.
+It contains all of the information it was trained on by meta.

 - How did you feel working with Local LLM and using VS Code.

+    I felt more confortable working in the local enviroment as there is less risk to the data shared with the model.
+Also, no need to provide a creditcard to start using the model.

 - How will you gather feedback from users to improve the chatbot over time?

+    No different from the answer above: After each interaction, I would prompt users to provide quick feedback on their experience.
+However, more thought would be needed to devise a way to collect and analyse this data since this model is running locally.

 - How will you test the chatbot to ensure it performs as expected?

+    Here the chat history could be saved in order to be analyze.

 - What are the ethical considerations to keep in mind when designing and deploying the chatbot?

+    Same as above, it is crucial to prioritize user privacy and data security by transparently informing users about data collection practices and implementing robust protection measures.